IO-Design-Team/hive_ce/hive/README.md

 }
 ```

-Or specify it in a HiveField annotation:
+Or specify it in the `HiveField` annotation:

 ```dart
 @HiveField(2, defaultValue: 0)